jimi008/ESP32-Cam-using-WeMos-D1-R1/README.md

 ### Development

-*Part of the code we used is taken from https://github.com/fustyles/Arduino*

 After finishing the installation, clone this [repository](https://github.com/jimi008/ESP32-Cam-using-WeMos-D1-R1) or [download](https://github.com/jimi008/ESP32-Cam-using-WeMos-D1-R1/archive/master.zip) directly from Github and open [esp32_cam.ino](esp32_cam.ino).
 Before uploading the code, you need to insert your network credentials in the following variables:
 ```c++
 const char* ssid = "REPLACE_WITH_YOUR_SSID";